simonasr/benchmarketing/redbench/CONTROLLER_USAGE.md

 ```

 - Use `redisUrl` for a single Redis instance.
-- Use `redisClusterUrl` for Redis Cluster; both `redis://` and `rediss://` schemes are accepted.
+- Use `clusterUrl` for Redis Cluster; both `redis://` and `rediss://` schemes are accepted.
 When a full URL is provided, the controller extracts the host:port for cluster clients while preserving TLS intent.
 - Redis behavior overrides can be provided under `config.redis`:
   - `operationTimeoutMs`: per-operation timeout in milliseconds
   - `expiration`: TTL for generated keys in seconds